cloudmesh-community/hid-sp18-704/paper1/report.md

 Though the efforts have not come together globally as of yet, plans to make that happen are in motion.
-Just this June, the United Nations met for a week long discussion on how to make our oceans healthier with emphasis on global cooperation. [@Woody] Unlike the pairs agreements for global warming, this meeting will not come to a signed contract, rather an understanding that be every country will to be accountable for some part of the oceans health.
+Just this June, the United Nations met for a week long discussion on how to make our oceans healthier with emphasis on global cooperation. [@Woody2017BigDataOceans] Unlike the pairs agreements for global warming, this meeting will not come to a signed contract, rather an understanding that be every country will to be accountable for some part of the oceans health.
 And encourage international cooperation to